MetaBox-v2: A Unified Benchmark Platform for Meta-Black-Box Optimization: Discussion

 \textbf{Takeaways.} This work proposes MetaBox-v2 as a milestone upgrade for its predecessor, introducing several key architecture adjustments that establish a comprehensive benchmark platform for the MetaBBO research.
 The fundemental advancements not only enable unified development and evaluation for various MetaBBO paradigms and diverse optimization problem types; but also support streamlined parallel acceleration for training/evaluation by $10$x-$40$x.
 With the expanded baseline library~($8 \rightarrow 23$) and testsuite library~($3 \rightarrow 18$, $1900+$ problem instances), we conduct a rigorous case study, which discloses insights including but not limited to: 1) Current literature overestimates MetaBBO capabilities through narrow evaluation practices, with MetaBox-v2 exposing substantial performance gaps in cross-domain settings.
 2) Out-of-distribution generalization demands special attention, since our analysis reveals that overfitting persists across baseline algorithms.
 3) Effective MetaBBO assessment requires multidimensional analysis (optimization efficacy, learning efficiency, generalization robustness) beyond traditional convergence metrics.

 \textbf{Future Work.} We outline the following directions to continuously improve MetaBox-v2: 1) Maintain cutting-edge benchmarks through continuous integration of emerging algorithms and problem suites, with an open-source ecosystem welcoming community contributions; 2) Optimize the parallel computing framework to achieve higher resource utilization; 3) Lower adoption barriers through enhanced tutorials and beginner-friendly interfaces.
-We aim to establish MetaBox-v2 as both a powerful research platform and an accessible educational resource for the MetaBBO field.
+We aim to establish MetaBox-v2 as both a powerful research platform and an accessible educational resource for the MetaBBO field. \begin{ack} This work was supported in part by National Natural Science Foundation of China (Grant No. 62276100), in part by Guangzhou Science and Technology Elite Talent Leading Program for Basic and Applied Basic Research (Grant No. SL2024A04J01361), in part by the Guangdong Provincial Natural Science Foundation for Outstanding Youth Team Project (Grant No. 2024B1515040010), and in part by the Fundamental Research Funds for the Central Universities (Grant No. 2025ZYGXZR027). \end{ack}